Anthony Barr (American football): Professional career

+Pre-draft

-Barr was listed as one of the top linebacker prospects for the 2014 NFL Draft.
-After the college season concluded, he was projected as the No. 3 selection in the 2014 NFL Draft by Sports Illustrated.
+Barr was listed as one of the top linebacker prospects for the 2014 NFL draft.
+After the college season concluded, he was projected as the No. 3 selection in the 2014 NFL draft by Sports Illustrated.
 At the 2014 NFL Combine, Barr ran the 40-yard dash in 4.66 seconds, sixth-best among linebackers, and tied for 14th in the vertical (34.5 inches).
 His 15 reps on the bench press were also dead last among those who participated, according to NFL.com's combine tracker.
 At the UCLA Pro Day on March 11, he ran an electronic 4.41 in the 40-yard dash, did 19 repetitions on the bench press and had a 10-foot-5 (3.20 meters) broad jump.

 Barr was selected in the first round, ninth overall by the Minnesota Vikings, making him the highest selected defensive player out of UCLA since Eric Turner, second overall in 1991.
 He is the first UCLA player to be a top-10 selection since Jonathan Ogden, who was selected sixth overall in 1996.
 He also surpassed Jamir Miller, who was chosen tenth overall in 1994, as the highest Bruins linebacker ever selected.

 Nate Cohn of The New York Times in 2022 listed Barr and Ryan Mathews as the only two of 19 top NFL draft picks since 2005 whose careers justified being chosen much earlier than their ESPN draft ranking.

-Minnesota Vikings
+Minnesota Vikings (first stint)

 2014 season

 Barr signed a four-year, $12.7 million contract with the Vikings.
 He received a $7.6 million signing bonus and the team could exercise a fifth-year option.
-Barr played in and started 12 games for the Vikings and was awarded NFC defensive player of the week for week 8.
+Barr played in and started 12 games for the Vikings and was awarded National Football Conference (NFC) defensive player of the week for week 8.
 Barr's 2014 season was cut short due to an injury and he was put on injured reserve.
 He ended his rookie season with 70 combined tackles, four sacks, two forced fumbles, three fumble recoveries (one returned for a touchdown) and three pass deflections.
-He was a top contender for defensive rookie of the year and one of three Viking defenders named to the PFF All-NFC North Team.
+He was a top contender for defensive rookie of the year and one of three Viking defenders named to the Pro Football Focus All-NFC North Team.